JuliaPluto/featured/CONTRIBUTING.md

 # Technical information
 The information below describes the technical details for making a notebook work well in our _featured_ system.
 If this is intimidating or unclear, don't worry!
-You can skip all of this and just make a Pull Request, and we will figure it out together ☺️ Oh, and if working with `git`, Github and Pull Requests itself is of yet arcane magic to you, we have written a [gentle introduction below](#creating-a-pull-request).
+You can skip all of this and just make a Pull Request, and we will figure it out together ☺️ Oh, and if working with Github and Pull Requests is of yet arcane magic to you, we have some [more information below](#creating-a-pull-request).

 If you are experienced with these topics, you can also work through this list yourself, and make your own choices about the license, etc.